 Elements are the building blocks for all the matter you see in the world.
 Now, the question is how can you distinguish these elements?
-The answer is “Atomic Number.”
-Every element has their unique atomic number that helps to distinguish between two different elements.
+The answer is “atomic number.”
+Every element has a unique atomic number that helps to distinguish between elements.
 Let us study further to know about its significance.

 History of Atomic Number

 We all know that, in the periodic table, the elements are arranged in a very informative order.
 The history of periodic table dates back to the late 1860s.
 In a time when Dmitri Mendeleev first discovered the periodic law.
 The periodic law soon became a major organizing concept of chemical sciences.
 But, the law had some drawbacks.
 Some of the elements when arranged according to Mendeleev’s law were out of sequence.

 It was not until Wilhelm Röntgen and his discovery of X-rays in 1895 that helped other scientists to further research on Mendeleev’s discovery.
 English physicist H.G.J.
 Moseley in 1913 studied wavelengths of X-rays emitted by different chemical elements.
 Moseley hypothesized the modern periodic table given by Mendeleev was on the basis of the number of protons in the nucleus of an atom.

 And this hypothesis forms the basis of atomic number.
 Each element has a unique number.
 This number represents the number of protons in the nucleus of an atom.

 Browse more Topics under Structure Of Atom

 - Introduction: Structure of Atom

 - Rutherford’s Model of an Atom

 - Thomson’s Model of an Atom